Jaseci-Labs/jaseci/jaseci_ai_kit/jac_speech/jac_speech/stt/README.md

 * `array` - Audio Array (should be sampled at 16kHz).
 Type: `list[float]` (Optional)
 * `audio_file` - Location to a Audio file.
 Type: `str` (Optional) - Works only in local mode
 * `url` - Web URL to a Audio file.
 Type: `str` (Optional)
+* `timestamp` - Whether to return the timestamp of the transcription.
+Type: `bool` Default: `false`

+> **Note**
+> Timestamp works only in longform mode and Longform mode only supports audio file or url.
+If you want to use features language support, setup the module with `longform` parameter set to `false`.

 Return type of the action is `str`.